docker/docs/docker-hub/billing/faq.md

 ### I want to buy a large number of Docker Team Subscription seats.
 How do I do this?

-Contact the [Docker Large Account Team](https://goto.docker.com/pricing-question.html) to buy a larger number of Docker Team Subscription seats.
+Contact the [Docker Large Account Team](https://goto.docker.com/pricing-question.html){:target="blank" rel="noopener" class=""} to buy a larger number of Docker Team Subscription seats.

 ### How do I access support?
 Do I have any extra benefits?